Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/ETAGS-OTHER-CONVENTIONS.md

 ## Other REST API Conventions and Features

-Three additional REST API features — case sensitivity, encryption, and version — are discussed in the following table.
+Four additional REST API features — case sensitivity, encryption, version, and overposting — are discussed in the following table.

 **Table 7.** Additional REST API Features